magiciiboy/neural-network-hidden-layers/README.md

 - The number of hidden neurons should be 2/3 the size of the input layer, plus the size of the output layer.
 - The number of hidden neurons should be less than twice the size of the input layer.

+However, some of others suggest to use other calculation such as at https://www.researchgate.net/post/How_to_decide_the_number_of_hidden_layers_and_nodes_in_a_hidden_layer :

+- Number of hidden node = (2 * input size) + 1 (by Irfan Majid)
+- Number of hidden node = (4 * n^2) + 3 / (n^2-8) (by Gnana Sheela and Deepa)

-## What to test ? ##
+## What to test or purpose of this test ? ##

-Whether keeping number of perception in each layers as suggested is as good as increase to a greater number of perceptrons.
+- Whether keeping number of perception in each layers as suggested is as good as increase to a greater number of perceptrons.
+- Determine which calcualtion performs better on a semi-complicated dataset.

+Detail of experiments is presented in Jupyter note `NeuralNetworkModel`

 ## Dataset ##